ocloc: My First Rust Project (And It's 23x Faster Than cloc)

 The speedup gets more dramatic as repos get larger.
 That's the parallelism paying off.
 More files means more work to distribute across cores.

-At 2.3 million lines per second, you could analyze the Linux kernel (~30M lines) in about 13 seconds.
-A typical microservice finishes in 20 milliseconds.
-Basically instant.
+At 2.3 million lines per second, you could analyze the Linux kernel (~30M lines) in about 13 seconds, and a typical microservice finishes in 20 milliseconds.

 What I learned about Rust

-The compile times are... not great.
-But the runtime performance makes up for it.
+The compile times are the one rough edge, though the runtime performance more than makes up for it.

-And the tooling! cargo clippy catches so many bugs before they become bugs. cargo fmt means no more style arguments. cargo test just works.
+The tooling is where Rust really won me over. cargo clippy caught plenty of bugs before they shipped, cargo fmt ended any debate about style, and cargo test was painless to set up.
 It's the best developer experience I've had with any compiled language.

 Try it